olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Marshall Mcluhan

+"A Bayesian is one who, vaguely expecting a horse, and catching a glimpse of a donkey, strongly believes he has seen a mule."
+<br>&mdash;Anonymous

 "Beware of bugs in the above code; I have only proved it correct, not tried it."
 <br>&mdash;Donald Knuth